 Food tourism is everything you would expect it to be – it is all about exploring and experiencing a country’s native and traditional cuisine.
 Although everyone eats a bit more than usual whilst on holiday, food tourism is a serious business – local grub is considered to be an integral part of the travelling experience, ranked on a par with climate, scenery and other attractions within a country.

-South America is the ideal destination for a culinary voyage.
+South America is the ideal destination for a taste bud tour.
 Marinated over the centuries with the flavours of multiculturalism, the exotic elements of South American culture are infused and reflected in the national and regional dishes of this mammoth continent.

 We take a look at some of the tastiest South American countries and cities, where you can fulfil your foodie fantasies and discover delectable dishes.